laxmipriyamurmu/E-Class-Rocket/README.md

 ## Overview

-This project involved the design, development, manufacturing, and testing of an E-Class solid propellant rocket with an integrated recovery system.
+This project involved the design, development, manufacturing, and testing of an E-Class solid propellant rocket featuring an integrated parachute recovery system.

-The project was developed as part of LPU's Cognitia 2025 technical competition and focused on propulsion system development, structural design, manufacturing, and flight recovery.
+The project was developed as part of LPU's Cognitia 2025 technical competition and focused on propulsion system development, structural design, manufacturing, flight testing, and recovery system integration.

 ---

-## Project Objectives
+## Objectives

 * Design and develop an E-Class solid rocket motor
 * Evaluate solid propellant performance